GfSE/SAF-Specification/stakeholders.md

 ## Concern
 * What kind of information or what kind of items are exchanged between the system and external entities (incl. actors)?
 * What is the configuration or version of each configuration item?
-* Which system functions are dependent of a systems state?
+* Which system functions are dependent on a systems mode or state?
 * Which Stakeholder are relevant to the system and might impose requirements?
 * What are the configuration items in the physical architecture?
-* What are the external entities the system interacts with in the respective context?
+* What are the external physical entities the system interacts with in the respective context?
 * What are the physical components?
 * What system elements are make-items, reuse items or COTS?
 * What is the breakdown of functions into sub-functions?